apache/royale-docs/component-sets/jewel/jewel-theme-creation.md

 $emphasized-color: $emerald
 ```

-so this `_theme.sass` file will create a Jewel theme variant that will look _no-flat_ and _light_, with _blue as primary color_, _topaz as secondary color_ and _emerald as emphasized color_.
+so this `_theme.sass` file will create a Jewel theme variant that will look _no-flat_ and _light_, with _blue as the primary color_, _topaz as the secondary color_ and _emerald as the emphasized color_.

-## Jewel Theme Summary
+## Jewel Theme summary

-__Jewel library__ has defintions that normally users does not need to change, while __Jewel Theme library__ is like a __master theme__ for all royale jewel themes and a good starting point to create a new user defined jewel theme or just modify one of the ones that comes with the royale distribution.
+__Jewel library__ has defintions that you don't normally need to change, while __Jewel Theme library__ is like a __master theme__ for all Royale Jjewel themes and is a good starting point when you want to create a new Jewel theme or just modify an existing one.

-> A user should just need to duplicate the __Jewel Theme Library__ to start modifing each style per jewel component to create a new custom jewel theme.
+> To modify a style, make a copy of the __Jewel Theme Library__ and start adjusting the style for each Jewel component.

-## Looking to a concrete jewel component as an example
+## A Jewel component example

-Lets take [Jewel Alert](component-sets/jewel/jewel-alert.html) component as an example to help us to visualize the different files that compose this concrete component:
+Let's take the [Jewel Alert](component-sets/jewel/jewel-alert.html) component as an example and look at the different files that compose this component:

 In __Jewel library__ you can find:

-* [org.apache.royale.jewel.Alert](https://royale.apache.org/asdoc/index.html#!org.apache.royale.jewel/Alert){:target='_blank'}: This is the main __Alert__ component file
+* [org.apache.royale.jewel.Alert](https://royale.apache.org/asdoc/index.html#!org.apache.royale.jewel/Alert){:target='_blank'}: This is the main __Alert__ component file.
-* `sass/components/_alert.sass`: This is the main __Alert__ SASS definition that holds all structural CSS rules and the default beads for Alert.
-The beads defined here for the __javascript platform__ are:
+* `sass/components/_alert.sass`: This is the main definition file that holds all structural CSS rules and the default beads for Alert.
+The beads defined here for the JavaScript platform are:

 ```sass
 j|Alert